Laura Fuentes

 Cook Time: 35 minutes mins

-This acorn squash soup is perfectly seasoned with a smooth texture, making it the perfect cozy meal to enjoy during cooler weather.
+This acorn squash soup is perfectly seasoned with a smooth texture, making it the perfect comforting meal to enjoy during cooler weather.

 Print Pin